aws-samples/serverless-patterns/rabbitmq-lambda-tf/README.md

     ```
 1. The command responds with the ARN of your new secret.

-1. Create a new directory, navigate to that directory in a terminal and clone the GitHub repository:
+1. Create a new directory, navigate to that directory in a terminal and clone the repository:
     ```
     git clone https://github.com/aws-samples/serverless-patterns
     ```